How to Find Your Router IP Address on Windows, Mac, iPhone, Android & Linux

 Change Default Credentials

-If the factory defaults above still work on your router, the admin panel has not been secured.
-It is good practice to change the admin password after your first login — navigate to Administration or System settings and set a strong, unique password to ensure your network is secure.
+If default credentials still work on your router, the admin panel has not been secured — public default logins should never remain active on a working network.
+Change the admin password immediately after your first login by navigating to Administration or System settings and setting a strong, unique password.
 For help choosing one, see our password manager comparison.

-If you have already changed the password and forgotten it, hold the router's reset button (usually a small pinhole on the back) for 10 seconds to restore factory defaults.
+If you have already changed the password and forgotten it, hold the router's reset button (usually a small pinhole on the back) until the LEDs indicate a reset — typically 5–15 seconds depending on the model.
 This erases all custom settings, including your Wi-Fi name and password.
+Check the manual before resetting a business network.

 Why You Need Your Router IP Address